pydantic/pydantic/docs/usage/models.md

 ## `TypeAdapter`

-`TypeAdapter` enables using Pydantic for type validation and coercion without creating a `BaseModel`
+`TypeAdapter` enables using Pydantic for type validation, serialization, and JSON schema without creating a `BaseModel`

 You may have types that are not `BaseModel`s that you want to validate data against.
 Or you may want to validate a `List[SomeModel]`, or dump it to JSON.

 To do this, Pydantic provides `TypeAdapter`.

+A `TypeAdapter` instance exposes some of the functionality from `BaseModel` instance methods for types that do not have such methods (such as dataclasses, primitive types, and more).

-A `TypeAdapter` instance behaves nearly the same as a `BaseModel` instance, with the difference that `TypeAdapter` is not an actual type, so you cannot use it in type annotations and such.
+Note that `TypeAdapter` is not an actual type, so you cannot use it in type annotations.

 ```py
 from typing import List